 Dynamite Gymnastics Center

 Adults can’t resist having a blast alongside their kids at Dynamite Gymnastics Center in Rockville (I know this firsthand from an awesome birthday party experience).
 The huge space filled with tumbling mats, trampolines, a rope swing, balance beam, launching ramps, and more equipment that entices little ones and grown ups alike to bounce around.
 Open play is offered several times throughout most days, but changes by month.
-Cost is $6/child, $10/adult for 50 minutes; $10/child, $15/adult for 90 minutes, 12-session passes are $50/50 minutes, $120/90 minutes.
+Cost is $8/child, $12/adult for 50 minutes; $12/child, $17/adult for 90 minutes, 12-session passes are $75/50 minutes, $120/90 minutes.
 Note: Parents only need to pay for open gym if they plan to participate.

 My Gym has over 10 locations in the DC-metro area.
 Like other children’s play gyms, they offer all the requisite equipment for some good tumbling and energy-burning play.
 Classes and programs are available for kids up to 12 years old, but their Free Play sessions would probably best be enjoyed by the younger set.
 Free Play is offered by age at different times depending on the location, so find a My Gym near you to check the schedule.

 With locations all over the country, Gymboree is one of the most popular play spots around for little ones.
 Babies as young as mere months to kids aged 5 can enjoy a variety of activities that focus on different development skills and yield a good time.
-All Gymboree locations in the area offer Open Gym Time a few times a week, but with a catch–you have to be an enrolled member.
+All Gymboree locations in the area offer Open Gym Time a few times a week, but with a catch — you have to be an enrolled member.
 So if you are a member or are interested in classes, check out schedules and rates for individual locations.
 You can take a free trial class to see if you want to sign up; information is available on the website.
 And for more info about the DC location, see this KFDC post.